- Why does India need to upgrade its Cyber Security policies?

 The number of cyberattacks is increasing.
 This is the main reason why a lot many companies are looking for skilled professionals.
 But, the availability of a skilled workforce does not live up to the demand in the industry.
 The Data Security Council of India shared data saying that India needs around 1 million cybersecurity professionals.

 The industry is immense, but to secure a career in it, one needs to have proper knowledge of fundamentals.
-For this, it will be ideal to enrol for the Stanford Advanced Computer Security Program to gain skills recognised with a certificate from the Stanford Center for Professional Development.
-Send your queries at email@example.com and someone will get in touch with you as soon as possible.
+For this, it will be ideal to enroll in the Stanford Advanced Cyber Security Course to gain skills recognized with a certificate from the Stanford Center for Professional Development.
+Send your queries to firstname.lastname@example.org and someone will get in touch with you as soon as possible.

 Feel free to leave your comments below.2